JacobBallew/StateInfoAPI/README.md

 # StateInfo API

-StateInfo API is a RESTful api for testing and integration.
+StateInfo API is a REST api for testing and integration.
 Many projects require or integrate with API's - StateInfo API provides a simple and easy way to test and develop.
 \
 This API provides data for each US state.